clenser/theArm/README.md

-# theArm Control with Mediapipe and OpenCV
+# theArm project Control with Mediapipe and OpenCV

 This project uses Mediapipe and OpenCV to track hand movements and gestures through a webcam.
 The tracked hand data can be used to control various devices such as servos on a theArm robotic arm.